-The aim of this activity is to encourage the team to walk in the patient's shoes.
-Slide 14 contains a possible patient experience flow.
-The participants can come up with their own steps as well.
+[Slide 14] The aim of this activity is to encourage the team to walk in the patient's shoes.
+Slide 15 contains a template patient experience flow.
+The team members can produce their own steps as well.

-Once they decide on the steps, hand out post it notes and ask them to list down all possible factors that could cause stress to the patient.
+Once they decide on the steps, ask team members to share all possible factors that could cause stress to the patient while the scribe takes notes of these.

-Ask them to list down all possible factors that the team could contribute to help the patient overcome these stressful situations
+Ask them to share all possible factors that the team could contribute to help the patient overcome these stressful situations while the scribe takes notes of these.